Go Beyond Book Club

 A unique look into the lives of the First Ladies

-When a newly elected presidential family arrives that is when the real work begins for Mr. West as the First Ladies will always make changes to the White House rooms into their own taste and style as this seems to be his top job.
-The story tends to go (a tad too much in my opinion) into every detail of the decorating of the rooms and even into the infamous White House renovation during the Truman era but that is how the reader gets to know Mr. West and what his job entails.
-Sandwiched in between the pages are several interesting facts that the Chief Usher divulges that will make you sit up and take notice.
+When a newly elected family arrives that is when the real work begins.
+The First Ladies, like clockwork, will quickly make changes by bringing in their own decorating tastes and style as this seems to be Mr. West's main job.
+The story tends to go (a tad much in my opinion) into every detail of the furnishing of the rooms and even into the infamous White House renovation during the Truman era.
+That is how the reader gets to know Mr. West and what his job entails.
+Sandwiched in between the pages are several interesting tidbits of information that the Chief Usher divulges that will make you sit up and take notice.

 Spoilers - darn those interesting facts!